edinburgh-napier/SET09102/notes/unit5_testing/mocking.md

 }
 ```

+{: .figcaption
-*Fig. 2: A unit test using dependency injection*
+Fig. 2: A unit test using dependency injection

 > **Notes**
 >